 Water treatment compound plant explosion worries Slaughter residents

-POSTED: Monday, November 19, 2012 - 7:50pm
+POSTED: Monday, November 19, 2012 - 6:50pm

-"I heard something going off I didn't know if it was a gun going off someone shooting or if it was something exploding," says Erin Gaulden.
+"I heard something going off - I didn't know if it was a gun going off someone shooting or if it was something exploding," says Erin Gaulden.

 "About 1 in the morning we heard a big boom, I thought it was something across the street," says Paul Stout.

 "I thought it was going to set our trees on fire and set a chain reaction and come down the rest of us," said Gaulden.

-"Some days it would be real strong the wind would blow it, they said it was non hazardous and safe but must not have been too safe because it blew up," noted Stout.
+"Some days it would be real strong the wind would blow it, they said it was non-hazardous and safe, but must not have been too safe because it blew up," noted Stout.

-But all the compounds in the lab were environmentally friendly and not hazardous.
+Officials say all the compounds in the lab were environmentally friendly and not hazardous.
 So all homeowners could do was wait and worry.

-But after only two hours surrounding residents were let back into their homes, in one piece.
-And all that’s left of the Monolyte Laboratory is debris and puddles of chemicals and foam.
+After only two hours, surrounding residents were let back into their homes, in one piece.
+All that’s left of the Monolyte Laboratory is debris and puddles of chemicals and foam.